martinlingstuyl/blog-wiki/Formatting-text.md

 If referring to a fictitious URL value, format it as monospace.

+When displaying a URL, don't include _https://_  unless it is surrounded by `<` and `>`.
+Include the protocol only if it's something other than HTTP, such as File Transfer Protocol (FTP).

+The trailing slash at the end of a URL is optional.
+In most cases, leave it off.
+Never use a trailing slash in a URL that ends with a file name.

+To refer to an entire website or top-level domain, such as Microsoft.com, omit _http://www_ from the URL and capitalize only the first letter of the URL, even if the site name is capitalized differently.

 #### Examples

+- Microsoft.com
 - Navigate to <https://make.powerapps.com>...
 - Enter `https://`*`yourtenant`*`.sharepoint.com`